oselin/vmc_project/README.md

 rosbag record /scan
 ```

-And then simulating data publishing, but this time running only the plotter.
+And then simulate data publishing, but this time running only the plotter.
 Therefore
 ```bash
 rosbag play <your-recording>
 ```